21 January 2019

 The way things went, it cannot be said that it was a coincidence, especially if we consider that completely different sites were involved, both for the topics covered and for the contents, structure and peculiarities that made 5 individual sites completely different albeit from the same owner.

-Searching for the keywords on Google: Cloudflare AdSense RPM you can find numerous posts from users who have stumbled upon the same problem as ours though CloudFlare itself claims that it does not negatively impact AdSense.
+By searching on Google for the search terms: Cloudflare AdSense RPM you can find numerous posts from users who have encountered the same problem as us even though CloudFlare itself states that it does not negatively impact AdSense.

-However, there are too many similar situations that are somehow atomically linked, as CloudFlare is enabled, AdSense revenue plummets.
+However, there are too many similar situations that are somehow atomically connected, as soon as CloudFlare is enabled, AdSense revenues plummet.

 Is there a causal link between cause and effect or are there other types of problems that you want to attribute to CloudFlare?
 Are they just singular cases due to some Cloudflare problem or more likely to some Google Adsense problem?
 With what logic?
 With what criterion?
 Because ?